fetchfox/fetchfox-sdk-python/docs/concepts.md

 This step has a `limit` option which is different from the global limit step.
 It allows you to limit the numbef of items _this_ step will generate.

+#### Extract Operates on Multiple URLs

+When passed multiple items from previous steps, the `extract()` step will process them all.
+When you're using `extract()` as your first step, you can also provide it with multiple URLs.
+Just pass a list of URLs instead of a single URL.

 #### Filter
 You can't use the `filter()` step as the _first_ step in your workflow, since it does not generate any items.
 When you use it after a step that yields items, it will have access to those items.